 Daily Routine and Provisions

 A camp would wake at dawn, with warriors gathering for a simple meal of bread, porridge, or meat stew washed down with ale or water.
 The day was divided into training sessions, equipment maintenance, and guard duties.
 In the evening, warriors might hear speeches from their lord, share stories of past battles, or engage in competitive games like wrestling or stone throwing—activities that further honed combat instincts.
-As the Beowulf poet describes, the hall culture of feasting and gift-giving reinforced loyalty and morale.
-Archaeological deposits of cattle bones and broken drinking vessels at sites like Yeavering confirm that feasting was a regular occurrence in royal camps.
+As the Beowulf poet describes, hall culture of feasting and gift-giving reinforced loyalty and morale.
+Archaeological deposits of cattle bones and broken drinking vessels at sites like Yeavering confirm feasting was regular in royal camps.

 Archaeological Discoveries: Key Sites and Their Insights